Laws and Regulations

 Permit applications for non-storm water waste water discharges to surface water must be submitted to the address on the application, at least 180 days before the permit is needed.
 The application then proceeds through the standard permit review and development process.

 Storm water discharges to surface waters of the state

 Marinas that are involved in boat maintenance activities (including boat rehabilitation, mechanical repairs, painting, fluid changes, fueling and lubrication) and / or boat or equipment washing operations are regulated by the federal and state storm water regulations.
 A NPDES storm water permit is required if storm water from the marina discharges to surface waters of the state.
 To obtain a NPDES industrial storm water permit the marina must submit a permit application which is called a Notice of Intent (NOI).
-A completed NOI should be sent to the MDEQ, WRD address identified on the NOI.
-It is important to understand that before a NOI can be sent in to the MDEQ, WRD the following items must be completed:
+A completed NOI should be sent to the EGLE, WRD address identified on the NOI.
+It is important to understand that before a NOI can be sent in to the EGLE, WRD the following items must be completed:

-- Obtain the services of an Industrial Storm Water Certified Operator (this can be an employee at the facility or a consultant who has completed the MDEQ, WRD Industrial Storm Water Certified Operator training and has obtained a certification number)
+- Obtain the services of an Industrial Storm Water Certified Operator (this can be an employee at the facility or a consultant who has completed the EGLE, WRD Industrial Storm Water Certified Operator training and has obtained a certification number)

 - Certify that the facility has developed a Storm Water Pollution Prevention Plan (SWPPP) according to the requirements of the Storm Water General Permit